FDA/precisionFDA/docs/DEVELOPMENT_SETUP.md

 ## MacOS specific prerequisites
 * Install XCode
-    * Search and install XCode from the App Store.
+    * Search and install Xcode from the App Store.

+        Need different Xcode version?
+See [list of dmg links](https://stackoverflow.com/a/10335943)

 * Install Apple Command Line Tools
     * Open XCode (this just needs to run once to initialize it) and close it.